-So, although many things have changed in this last year, one thing has remained constant, and that is our dependence on our Lord and Saviour Jesus Christ.
+We would be more than happy to make contact.
+Likewise, if you would like to become a member of the So, although many things have changed in this last year, one thing has remained constant, and that is our deguidelines allow us.